-There are a lot of things that keep you in dilemma regarding what to pack and what not to but make sure to make most lightweight backpack as you can including all the necessary trekking/hiking accessories.
-Here we recommend trekkers to follow the simple tip to do that.
+There are a lot of things that keep you in dilemma regarding what to pack and what not to.
+But make sure to make the most lightweight backpack as you can including all the necessary trekking/hiking accessories.
+Here we recommend trekkers to follow the simple tip to lightweight backpack.

 If you have lots of different types of activities you plan to do, that means you have a fair amount of gear you need to pack into your suitcase.
 Keeping everything organized can be a challenge.
 One of the best things you can do when you’re packing for any trip, especially one that requires you to pack lots of layers, is to make sure you use packing organizers.